 As a beginner woodworker, the miter saw is probably one of the most important tools that should be in your buy-list if you don’t already have one.

 It’s one tool that will help you accomplish a lot in your workshop, from quickly crosscutting lumber to making quick repetitive cuts that are accurate.

-Although, the principle of operation of the miter saw is rather simple and easy to implement, there are few tips which if followed, will allow you to get more out of it in terms of efficiency and safety.
+Although, the principle of operation of the miter saw is rather simple and easy to implement, these miter saw tips will allow you to get more out of it in terms of efficiency and safety.

 Read on, as I guide you through 15 different miter saw tips which will enable you to achieve more functionality and efficiency out of your compound miter saw.

 Tip number 1: Use a mobile miter saw stand

 It is almost impossible to use a miter saw efficiently without placing it on a stand of some sort.